13 Subtle Signs Of OCD — And What To Do About It

 If you check the stove, oven, or door before leaving home, it probably doesn’t impact your day much.
 But if you need to spend significant time repeatedly checking, it may be a sign of OCD.

 Compulsive counting can be a frustrating symptom of OCD.
-Often the counting is of random objects you see around you and it feels involuntary.
+Often, the counting is of random objects you see around you, and feels involuntary.

 In the age of COVID-19, it’s good to think about how you can stay safe from virus exposure.